SkyTrain (Vancouver)

 With the opening of the Evergreen Extension on December 2, 2016, SkyTrain became the longest rapid transit system in Canada and the longest fully automated driverless system in the world.
-The total lengths of the automated lines of the Shanghai Metro, Singapore MRT, Kuala Lumpur Rapid KL and Dubai Metro have since surpassed those of SkyTrain.
+The total lengths of the automated lines of the Shanghai Metro, Singapore MRT, Kuala Lumpur Rapid KL, Dubai Metro and Riyadh Metro have since surpassed those of SkyTrain.

-SkyTrain has 53 stations served by three lines: the Expo Line, the Millennium Line, and the Canada Line.
+SkyTrain has 54 stations served by three lines: the Expo Line, the Millennium Line, and the Canada Line.
 The Expo and Millennium Lines are operated by British Columbia Rapid Transit Company under contract from TransLink (originally BC Transit), a regional government transportation agency.
 The Canada Line is operated on the same principles by the private concessionaire ProTrans BC under contract to TransLink and is an integrated part of the regional transport system.
 SkyTrain uses a fare system shared with other local transit services and is policed by the Metro Vancouver Transit Police.
 SkyTrain attendants (STAs) provide first aid, emergency response, directions and customer service, inspect fares, monitor train faults, and operate the trains manually if necessary.

 Network

 Expo Line

 The Expo Line connects Waterfront station in Vancouver to King George station in Surrey, principally along a route established by the Westminster and Vancouver Tramway Company as an interurban line in 1890.
 The Expo Line (originally referred to as simply "SkyTrain" until the opening of the Millennium Line) was built in 1985 in time for Expo 86.
 It now has 24 stations.
 The Expo Line ran only as far as New Westminster station initially.
-In 1989, it was extended to Columbia station and in 1990, once the Skybridge was finished, it continued across the Fraser River to Scott Road station in Surrey.
+In 1989, it was extended to Columbia station and in 1990, once the SkyBridge was finished, it continued across the Fraser River to Scott Road station in Surrey.
 In 1994, the terminus of the Expo Line became King George station in central Surrey.
 It was built on a budget of $854 million (1986 dollars).
 Effective October 22, 2016, Expo Line trains began operating on a new branch to Production Way–University station, taking over the previous Millennium Line service between Waterfront and that station.
 During peak periods, trains between Waterfront and Columbia arrive every 2 to 3 minutes.
 Between Waterfront and King George, trains arrive every 2 to 5 minutes during peak hours, while trains between Waterfront and Production Way arrive every 6 to 7 minutes in the peak hours.